Cardi B Is Pregnant, Expecting First Child With Fiancé Offset

 Cardi B is a mom-to-be!

-Earlier in the show, Cardi, who is engaged to Migos' Offset, hid her form under a voluminous feathered frock during her first performance.
+Earlier in the show, Cardi, who is engaged to Migos' Offset, hid her form under a voluminous feathered frock during her first appearance as the show's musical guest.

-Soon after Cardi revealed her bump, Saturday Night Live's official Twitter wished the expectant star some love, tweeting, "Congratulations @iamcardib! #SNL."
+Soon after Cardi revealed her secret, Saturday Night Live's official Twitter wished the expectant star some love, tweeting, "Congratulations @iamcardib! #SNL."

-In recent weeks, the rapper has been wearing increasingly outrageous ensembles in order to keep her growing bump under wraps.
-Just last night she was outfitted in a very room pink metallic dress, which many speculated was hiding her bump.
+In recent weeks, the rapper, whose first studio album Invasion of Privacy dropped one day ago, has been wearing increasingly outrageous ensembles in order to keep her body under wraps.
+Just last night she was outfitted in a very roomy pink metallic dress, which many (correctly) speculated was hiding her growing bump.

 Alexander Tamargo/Getty Images for E11EVEN MIAMI